redactedzed/Rehost-Cover/README.md

 pip install pyclip
 ```

-3. In the directory the script is in, make a copy of test-config.py and rename it config.py
+3) In the directory the script is in, make a copy of test-config.py and rename it config.py

-4. Edit config.py to set up or specify two directories you will be using:
+4) Edit config.py to set up or specify two directories you will be using:

-  -The directory where the list.txt file will be stored
+    A. The directory where the list.txt file will be stored
-  -A directory to store the log files the script creates
+    B. A directory to store the log files the script creates

-5. Edit config.py to add in your API keys:
+5) Edit config.py to add in your API keys

-  1. Your gazelle site API key
+    A. Your gazelle site API key
-  2. Your image host API key
+    B. Your image host API key

-6. Then add your list.txt file to the folder you specified.
+6) Then add your list.txt file to the folder you specified.
 Make sure it doesn't have any blank lines before or after the data.

-7. Then run the script from the command line.
+7) Then run the script from the command line.
 When it finishes it will output how many album covers it rehosted.

 ```
 Rehost-Cover.py